Female Ambition, Money and Power

 Virtual Programming: With real-talk and candor, beloved Podcaster and Tech Insider Aminitou Sow always delivers for virtual events

 Understanding from the inside the urgent need for diversity and inclusion in tech, AMINATOU SOW founded the support and advocacy network Tech LadyMafia while she was running a product marketing group at Google.
 Ever since, Aminatou has been leading 'unapologetically feminist' conversations about money, ambition and power on her beloved podcast Call Your Girlfriend.
-The New York Times has been following Sow's work for years, and recently profiled Sow and her new bestseller Big Friendship, and separetly published an excerpt.
+The New York Times has been following Sow's work for years, and recently profiled Sow and her new bestseller Big Friendship, (a TIME's 100 Must-Read Book of 2020) and separately published an excerpt.
 She appears everywhere from NPR to Vogue in candid, witty, piercing virtual conversations about women, tech and the world at large.
 A wonderful conversationalist and skilled interviewer, Amintou Sow always delivers real-talk about pressing issues.

 Aminatou Sow is the co-host of Call Your Girlfriend, a podcast that tackles the intricacies of feminism, pop culture and the latest in politics every single week.
 She is a frequent public speaker, appearing at events like SXSW, Chicago Ideas Week and the Sydney Writers Festival.
 She convenes and facilitates conversations about the most important cultural issues of our time.
 She has interviewed everyone from Hillary Clinton to Roxane Gay, Kirsten Gillibrand, Ali Raisman and so many more impressive women.
 Her talks and interviews lead to candid conversations about female ambition, money and power.